Health & Wellness Come Home

 Sitting under the waterfall in the mineral pool after my run, I feel my muscles relaxing, but I also feel my strength building both physically and mentally.
 I’d say that goal was achieved.

-In a city filled with dramatic desert vistas, the Hilton might take the proverbial cake.
+In a city filled with dramatic desert vistas, the El Conquistador Tucson, A Hilton Resort might take the proverbial cake.
 Spread out in the distance is a panoramic sweep of mountain ranges, including Pusch Ridge, with its saguaro-studded hillsides.
 With these views, it’s little wonder why they host “Window to Wellness,” a program that focuses on keeping guests healthy during their stays with daily activities that connect them to the gorgeous natural surroundings.

 Chirpy cicadas, excited about the possibility of oncoming rain, accompany the pure sound of the flute.
 The music enhances the encroaching, deep indigo clouds, which blend into an orange and pink sunset palette as the sun descends into the horizon.